what1s1ove/whatislove.dev/apps/whatislove-dev/src/articles/ecmascript-decorators-the-ones-that-are-real/index.md

 - [**2023-03 – Announcing TypeScript 5.0**](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/).
 As promised, the TS team released the full version of decorators specification in TS 5.0.

+- [**2023-03 – Class Method Parameter Decorators for stage 1**](https://github.com/tc39/agendas/blob/main/2023/03.md).
+Even before the main decorators proposal is fully implemented, work has begun on significant additions to it, with method parameter decorators undoubtedly being one of these proposals.
+As we will see, for many library and framework authors, this particular proposal addresses a key functionality gap in the current ECMAScript decorators.
+This gap has been a major obstacle preventing their migration to the ECMAScript decorators standard.

 - [**2023-03 – Deno 1.32**](https://deno.com/blog/v1.32).
 Although in version 1.32 Deno supported TS 5.0, they decided to postpone the functionality related to decorators.

   > “_Take note that ES decorators are not yet supported, but we will be working towards enabling them by default in a future version.”_